 Fireworks season is soon approaching, so there is plenty of time to get ready, so let’s get started on our plan for a quiet, calm and serene fireworks season for your dog on bonfire night!

 If your dog has anxiety and gets scared when fireworks sound on bonfire night, these 8 tips on how to calm down your dog are for you.

 1. Start the calming process with calming tablets for dogs

 At Dorwest Herbs we recommend using herbal remedies for dogs to help relax them in situations that may cause them to become anxious.
-Our Scullcap & Valerian Tablets for Dogs should be given on a daily basis, which allows plenty of time to calm their nervous system and keep them stress-free.
+Our Scullcap & Valerian Tablets for Dogs should be given on a daily basis, which allows plenty of time to calm them and keep them stress-free.
 These natural calming tablets for dogs are great for anxiety as they virtually have no side effects and are made using four active herbs; valerian root, scullcap, mistletoe and gentian.
 The tablets are a perfect, non-sedative solution for relaxing pets on bonfire night.

 2. Safe place